Last updated on December 21, 2025

 Angel's Grace

 Angel's Grace probably shouldn’t make the cut that often, but there’s something to be said about a nearly-uncounterable instant that guarantees you can’t lose the game that turn.
-It’s a clean answer to Thassa's Oracle and other alternative wincons, though it’s definitely playing to avoid losing rather than playing to win.
+It won't stop you from losing to a Thassa's Oracle or another alternative wincon, and it’s definitely playing to avoid losing rather than playing to win.
 More of a meta call than an auto-include.

 Settle the Wreckage

-“But Tim, you said Path to Exile was bad because it gave your opponents mana.”
-No, no, I didn’t say Path was bad, I said it was non-staple status.
-Settle the Wreckage is in the same ballpark.
+Settle the Wreckage is in the same ballpark as Path to Exile.
 It’s what I like to call a Fog+ effect, one that basically ensures you live through combat and also changes the landscape of the board.
-No one expects it, it gets around indestructible and hexproof, and it can target yourself in a pinch for extra mana.
+No one expects it, it gets around indestructible and hexproof, and you can target yourself in a pinch for extra mana.
 Giving your opponent a handful of lands is a downside, but sometimes worthwhile if it means decimating their boardstate.

 Rally the Ancestors